konnectors/libs/docs/synchronization.md

   return Promise.resolve(!existingDocument)
 }
 ```
 When calling this function, it is assumed that `cozy-konnector-libs` first queries the database for an exisring document, based on synchronization data and pass the document resulting the query to the `shouldSave` function, event if this document is `null`.
+We pass the whole document, and not only synchronization data, to let the contributors free on their way they are determining it a document should be saved.

 As a third parameter, a cozyClient instance is passed, it may be used by a konnector to perform another query.